joulev/ezkomment/readme.md

 This is the monorepo for everything related to ezkomment.
 See readme for [front-end](/packages/client) and [back-end](/packages/server) for more details.

-This project uses NPM workspaces.
+This project uses Yarn workspaces.
 To install all dependencies, simply run

 ```
-$ npm install
+$ yarn
 ```

 [See development guide in the Wiki](https://github.com/joulev/ezkomment/wiki/Development-Guide).